swaptacular/swpt_accounts/protocol.rst

 FinalizedTransfer
 -----------------

-Emitted when a transfer has been finalized.
+Emitted when a transfer has been finalized (committed or dismissed).

 debtor_id : int64
    The ID of the debtor.